SDM-TIB/SymbolicLearning_KGE/README.md

 ### Symbolic Learning
-Follow the instructions to execute symbolic learning to generate enriched, and Tranformed KG.
+Follow the instructions to execute symbolic learning to generate Enriched, and Transformed KG.

 ```json
 {